kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-07-17-CUICU-customizing-unsupervised-instruction-finetuned-language-models/index.md

 ---

-Large Language Models (LLMs) like ChatGPT and PaLM have taken the world by storm—but adapting them to **real-world ICU settings** is another story.
+Large Language Models (LLMs) like ChatGPT and Google Gemini have taken the world by storm—but adapting them to **real-world ICU settings** is another story.

 In the ICU, time is critical.
 Clinical staff need:
 - Fast predictions (like early **sepsis detection**),